 Tip 2: Teach “academic conversations” as a social learning tool

 Academic listening is also about exploring, negotiating, and sharing ideas and learning new perspectives.
 Classroom learning of academic listening depends crucially on the learners having frequent collaborative “academic conversations” with each other — and with you, the teacher.
-The learners need to feel safe brainstorming, sharing personal thoughts, questioning ideas, reacting emotionally at times, and working out problems understanding each other and the course content.
+The learners need to “feel safe” (not being judged or criticized) when they brainstorming, sharing personal thoughts, questioning ideas, reacting emotionally at times, and working out problems understanding each other and the course content.

 But trying to have meaningful academic conversations often runs into a wall.
 Left to their own devices, most learners, regardless of age, will settle on minimal verbal and non-verbal interaction in the classroom, often attempting to finish learning tasks as quickly – and with as few words – as possible.
 The challenge for learners is that academic learning involves making our thinking explicit, so it is necessary to teach and reward the use of explicit gambits in order to develop this elaborated style of thinking (Crawford and Zwiers, 2011; Zwiers and Soto, 2017).

-Implementing this tip involves two practical steps: (1) presenting conversation prompts, interaction models, and academic phrases and (2) promoting “positive regard” for others.
+Implementing this tip involves two practical steps: (1) presenting conversation prompts, interaction models, and academic phrases (for the learners to memorize, essentially) and (2) promoting “positive regard” for others.
 Presenting interaction models is best done by identifying specific critical thinking skills as “focus points” for learning.
-The most commonly recognized critical thinking skills are: identify main ideas, comparing similarities, contrasting differences, attributing facts to sources, evaluation of validity, inferring missing information, explaining results, and applying information to solve problems.
+The eight most commonly recognized critical thinking skills are: identify main ideas, comparing similarities, contrasting differences, attributing facts to sources, evaluation of validity, inferring missing information, explaining results, and applying information to solve problems.